Hillside Construction

 - Reveals and patterns: Horizontal or vertical grooves created by form inserts.
 Common on modern residential projects.
 Must be detailed on structural drawings and coordinated with rebar placement.

-Veneer and cladding can transform a structural concrete wall into something else entirely - natural stone, manufactured stone, tile, stucco.
+Veneer and cladding can transform a structural concrete wall into something else entirely: natural stone, manufactured stone, tile, stucco.
 The structural wall is designed the same way; the veneer is an architectural finish applied after the wall is built.
 Key considerations include anchorage (veneer systems require embedded anchors or adhesive systems rated for the weight and exposure), waterproofing behind the veneer (water that gets behind stone veneer and freezes will destroy it), and maintenance access (if the veneer fails in 20 years, can it be repaired without excavating the backfill?).

 Guardrails and safety are code requirements when there's a drop on the other side of the wall.
 Walls over 30 inches high with accessible areas at the top require 42-inch guards.
-The guardrail attachment must be designed by the structural engineer - posts anchored into the wall cap or face, with connections that can resist the code-required loading.
+The guardrail attachment must be designed by the structural engineer: posts anchored into the wall cap or face, with connections that can resist the code-required loading.
 This isn't an afterthought; it's detailed during wall design.

 Integrated elements that architects often incorporate into retaining walls include built-in planters (require waterproofing, drainage, and irrigation rough-in), lighting (conduit and junction boxes cast into the wall or surface-mounted after), seating (cap width and height designed for sitting), and water features (waterproofing, plumbing, and equipment access all coordinated before the wall is built).